Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Preliminaries

 For $m,n\geq 0$, the hom-set $\A(m,n)$ is the $\K$-vector space spanned by $(m,n)$-Jacobi diagrams modulo the STU relations.
 We usually depict $(m,n)$-Jacobi diagrams by drawing their images under the orthogonal projection of $\R^3$ onto $\R\times \{0\}\times \R$.

-We use the \emph{box notation} to represent certain linear combinations of Jacobi diagrams as depicted in Figure \ref{box}.
-Dashed lines and solid lines are allowed to go through the box and each of them appears as one summand.
-The sign of a summand corresponding to a solid line is determined by the compatibility of its orientation with the direction of the box.
-A summand corresponding to a dashed line has a positive sign and the orientation of the new trivalent vertex is determined by the direction of the box.
-See \cite{HM_k} for the definition.
+In order to define the composition in the category $\A$, we use the \emph{box notation} as depicted in Figure \ref{box}.
+(See Example 3.2 of \cite{HM_k}.)
+Dashed and solid lines are allowed to go through the box, and a dashed line is attached to the left side of the box.
+The box notation represents a sum with sign of each Jacobi diagram which is obtained by attaching the univalent vertex of the dashed line to each line which goes through the box.
+The sign of a summand corresponding to a solid line is determined by the compatibility of its orientation with the direction of the box, and the sign of a summand corresponding to a dashed line is determined to be positive.
+We also define the box notation with a dashed line attached to the right side of the box by the box notation with the dashed line attached to the left side of the box as depicted in Figure \ref{box}.

 For $D:m\rightarrow n$ and $D':p\rightarrow m$, the composition $D\circ D'$ is defined as follows.
 By using isotopies of $U_m$, we can transform $D$ into an $(m,n)$-Jacobi diagram $\ti{D}$ each of whose handle has only solid and dashed lines parallel to the handle core.
-The composition $D\circ D'$ is obtained by stacking on the top of $\ti{D}$ a suitable cabling of $D'$ that matches the source of $\ti{D}$.
-Figure \ref{composition} shows the composition $D\circ D'$ of the $(2,3)$-Jacobi diagram $D$, which is given in Figure \ref{(m,n)-Jacobi diagram}, and a $(3,2)$-Jacobi diagram $D'$.
+The composition $D\circ D'$ is obtained by stacking on the top of the square part of $\ti{D}$ a suitable cabling of $D'$.
+Here, the cabling is obtained from $D'$ by replacing each component of $X_m$ with its parallel copies so that the target of the cabling matches the source of $\ti{D}$, and each univalent vertex is replaced by the box notation.
+Figure \ref{composition} shows the composition $D\circ D'$ of the $(2,3)$-Jacobi diagram $D$, which is given in Figure \ref{(m,n)-Jacobi diagram}, and the following $(3,2)$-Jacobi diagram $D'$.